paris-saclay-cds/ramp-workflow/README.md

 test acc = 0.76 ± 0.003
 test nll = 0.5 ± 0.005
 ```
-The official score in titanic (the first score column after "historical contributivity" on the [leaderboard](http://www.ramp.studio/events/titanic/leaderboard)) is area under the roc curve ("auc"), so the line that is relevant in the output of `test_submission` is `valid auc = 0.87 ± 0.023`.
+The official score in titanic (the first score column after "historical contributivity" on the [leaderboard](http://www.ramp.studio/events/titanic/leaderboard)) is area under the ROC curve ("AUC"), so the line that is relevant in the output of `test_submission` is `valid auc = 0.87 ± 0.023`.
 When the score is good enough, you can submit it at the RAMP.

 ### Build your own workflow

 If you are a [data science teacher](#i-am-a-data-science-teacher), a [data scientist](#i-am-a-practicing-data-scientist), or a [researcher](#i-am-a-researcher-in-a-domain-science) you may have a new data set and a predictive problem for which you want to build a starting kit.
 In this subsection we walk you through what you need to do.

-Your goal is not necessarly to launch an open RAMP, you may just want to organize your local experiments, make resuable building blocks, log your local submissions, etc. But once you have a working starting kit, it is also quite easy to launch a RAMP.
+Your goal is not necessary to launch an open RAMP, you may just want to organize your local experiments, make reusable building blocks, log your local submissions, etc. But once you have a working starting kit, it is also quite easy to launch a RAMP.

 The basic gist is that each starting kit contains a python file `problem.py` that parametrizes the setup.
 It uses building blocks from this library ([ramp-workflow][rworkflow]), like choosing from a menu.
 As an example, we will walk you through the [`problem.py`](https://github.com/ramp-kits/titanic/blob/master/problem.py) of the titanic starting kit.
 Other problems may use more complex workflows or cross-validation schemes, but this complexity is usually hidden in the implementation of those elements in [ramp-workflow][rworkflow].
 The goal was to keep the script `problem.py` as simple as possible.